hangloos/nyc_new_spots/README.md

 # NycNewSpots

-Welcome to your new gem!
+Welcome to NYC New Spots application.
+This application gives you information from eater.com about the new, hot restaurants in New York City.
+You will receive a list of them that includes their name, food type, address and phone number.
+By entering a name of a restaurant into the program, you will recieve a small paragraph about the restaurant.

 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/nyc_new_spots`.
 To experiment with that code, run `bin/console` for an interactive prompt.

 TODO: Delete this and the text above, and describe your gem